Ingrid Wells: College career

-Club
+Club career

 Göteborg FC, 2012

 During the 2012 season, Wells played for the Swedish club Göteborg FC in the Damallsvenskan.
 She made 19 appearances with nine starts for the club for a total of 862 minutes.
 The team won the Svenska Cupen Women and was runner-up at the Super Cup Women.

 NWSL: Washington Spirit and Western New York Flash, 2013

 In 2013, Wells signed with the Washington Spirit for the inaugural season of the NWSL.
 Of the signing, Wells said, "It's an honor to get the opportunity to play for the Spirit.
 I'm excited to be playing in DC again as it is a strong soccer community and am really looking forward to the start of the season!"
 Wells made eight appearances and starts for the club playing a total of 549 minutes.
 On June 20, 2013, it was announced that she had been waived by the Spirit, after informing the team of her intention to sign with a Frauen-Bundesliga club for the following season, in accordance with league rules.
 She later signed with the Western New York Flash who won the regular league title and were runners-up for the inaugural NWSL championship title.
 Wells made ten appearances for the Flash.